jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 >   - it abolished property requirements and enfranchised all taxpaying
 >     adult males as well as the non-taxpaying sons of freeholders.
 >   - Since Pennsylvania had no poll tax—meaning a “head” tax or a tax
->     on all household heads—this effectively enfranchised the great
+>     on all household heads, this effectively enfranchised the great
->     majority of adult males
+>     majority of adult males.

 ## Vermont